Skip to main content

 Some learners treat pitch accent like vocabulary flashcards, memorizing patterns without understanding how they function in natural speech.
 This leads to robotic delivery.

-5. Mixing Regional Patterns Inconsistently
+5. Mixing Regional Patterns

 Learning Tokyo pitch one day and Kansai pitch the next creates a confusing hybrid accent.
 Pick one system and stick with it initially.

-Understanding the Four Main Pitch Patterns
+The Four Main Patterns

 Japanese pitch accent isn't random—it follows predictable patterns.
 Master these four main types, and you'll have a framework for approaching any Japanese word.